 The <mafClientReg> resource shall represent a MAF Client enrolled with an M2M SP or M2M Trust Enabler (MTE).

-NOTE: A single MAF Client may be enrolled with at most one M2M SP and any number of MTEs (typically enabling end-to-end security to MAF Clients outside the MAF Client’s M2M SP’s domain).
-Consequently, a MAF Client may be associated with multiple <mafClientReg> resources on multiple MAFs.
+NOTE: A single MAF Client can be enrolled with at most one M2M SP and any number of MTEs (typically enabling end-to-end security to MAF Clients outside the MAF Client’s M2M SP’s domain).
+Consequently, a single MAF Client can be associated with multiple <mafClientReg> resources on multiple MAFs.
+It is also possible that a single MAF Client can be associated with multiple <mafClientReg> resources on a single MAF acting on behalf of multiple administrating stakeholders.

 The <mafClientReg> resource shall contain no child resources.